agustinbarriosuptp/Group-A1-Final-Project/README.md

 - [Integration Code](#)

 **Setup & Execution:**
-- **Installation:** Steps for setting up SPELL, dependencies, and the development environment.
+- **Installation:** Steps for setting up SPEL, dependencies, and the development environment.
 - **Running the Code:** Commands or scripts to start the program.
 - **Testing:** Explanation of testing scripts or simulators included for verifying functionality.